xori/unrest-js/README.md

 # Unrest <small>a vanilla javascript rest api</small>

-A client side rest api with cache that just works as you'd expect.
+A client side rest api with cache that works *for you* not against you.

 ## Installation
 ```sh